Bill raising homestead amount and tying it to local home prices passed Legislature and was signed by governor September 18, 2020.

-While other exemptions protect things worth a thousand dollars here and a couple of thousand there, the homestead protects $75,000 for a single person and $100,000 for a couple.
+While other exemptions protect things worth a thousand dollars here and a couple of thousand there, the homestead protects big bucks.

 The homestead may be powerful and famous but often not well understood.